 If you have been injured by a doctor’s negligence, we want to hear from you.
 Our lawyers come from a variety of medical and legal backgrounds.
 We are confident we can assist you.
-Call 888-MY-LAWMD (888-695-2963 ) to receive your free consultation.
+Call (888) 695-2963 to receive your free consultation.

-Medical mistakes can happen in a variety of ways.
+Many medical mistakes can result in medical malpractice.
 Many people associate medical errors with serious surgical mistakes, such as amputating the wrong limb or leaving an instrument inside a patient.
 These stories make the news because they are shocking and devastating.

 However, medical mistakes aren’t always immediately apparent, nor do they always occur in an operating room.
 Patients may not realize they have been injured until months or even years down the road.
 If you believe you have been the victim of medical malpractice, don’t wait to speak to an experienced attorney.
 Your medical malpractice lawyer can evaluate your case to determine if you have a claim.

-To discuss your case with an experienced medical malpractice lawyer, call LawMD right away.
+To discuss your case with an experienced medical malpractice lawyer in Washington, D.C. or the nearby areas, contact LawMD right away.
 Our lawyers offer free case evaluations, and an attorney-physician is available to review your case today.
-Call 888-695-2963.